 Videos make websites more engaging and lively, promising audience “stickiness” and return visits.
 However, research studies show that slow startup or playback stalls of video often leads to visitor loss.
 In fact, Akamai found that after a two-second delay, each additional second of stalling could cost you a 6% depletion of audience.

 Not surprisingly, the major factor that accounts for poor video performance on the web is file size because video files probably take up the most bandwidth on your website.
 For slow network connections, videos might play back faster than they can be downloaded, causing stalls.
 By optimizing videos for both file size and quality, you reduce the to-be-downloaded content for the same user experience, delivering faster playback with fewer stalls.

-This post shows you how to leverage Cloudinary to reduce video file size yet still retain a high quality with only three simple tips.
+This post shows you how to, by following three simple tips, leverage Cloudinary to reduce video file size yet still retain a high quality.
 That is, you set Cloudinary parameters to resize the video dimensions, optimize the compression, and add codec settings for the optimum video format.

 Oftentimes, raw videos are of a larger file size than is required for an ideal user experience.
-Even though many mobile devices can record videos in a 4K resolution, very few devices can actually replay 4K videos with that resolution.
-Resizing videos to 1080p, 720p, or even less pixels saves millions of pixels per frame, concurrently generating gratifyingly smaller files.
+Even though many mobile devices can record videos in a 4K resolution, very few of them can actually replay 4K videos with that resolution.
+Resizing videos to 1,080 px., 720 px., or even less pixels saves millions of pixels per frame, concurrently generating gratifyingly smaller files.

-After transformation, the file size of the 1280-pixel-wide video drops from 25 MB to 4.1 MB, an 84-percent reduction.
-The 10.7-MB, 960-pixel-wide video takes up only 2.3 MB, 78.5 percent less than before.
+After transformation, the file size of the 1,280-px.-wide video drops from 25 MB to 4.1 MB, an 84% reduction.
+The 10.7-MB, 960-px.-wide video takes up only 2.3 MB, 78.5% less than before.
 Both videos start up faster with more content in the buffer, rendering stalls during playbacks less likely.

 The following table shows the values of the two example videos above: